Kourtney Kardashian Parties With Khloe’s Ex French Montana After Dating Rumors Swirl

 Kourtney wore a skintight white corset top that flaunted her ample cleavage and tiny waist, and added a pair of distressed jeans with some snakeskin heels.
 She wore her long, dark hair down and styled straight and rocked a full face of makeup as well.

-Meanwhile, French donned a pair of tan skinny jeans and a shiny green long-sleeved button-up shirt.
+Meanwhile, French wore a pair of tan skinny jeans and a shiny green long-sleeved button-up shirt.
 He wore a large chain and pendant around his neck and sported some white sneakers for the outing.

 Recently, the rapper opened up about his relationship with Khloe Kardashian, revealing that he feels lucky to still be friends with her after their split.